-- ) price adjustment for inflation; - ) the impact on cost of changes in legislation; - ) the impact on cost of foreign currency fluctuations; - ) the cost of risk events that materialise in the contract for which the contractor is not at risk; - ) changes in scope of contract to enhance quality, performance or to or address shortcomings which can impair performance; - ) the differences between final and estimated quantities; - ) inclusion of items which ought to have been included in the bill of quantities but for whatever reason were omitted; - ) correction of assumptions made regarding items which were identified but could not be fully priced at the time of tender e.g. specialist subcontracts; and - ) the application of a pain and gain mechanism in target contracts.
+) price adjustment for inflation; J the impact on cost of changes in legislation; J the impact on cost of foreign currency fluctuations; J the cost of risk events that materialise in the contract for which the contractor is not at risk; J changes in scope of contract to enhance quality, performance or to or address shortcomings which can impair performance; J the differences between final and estimated quantities; J inclusion of items which ought to have been included in the bill of quantities but for whatever reason were omitted; J correction of assumptions made regarding items which were identified but could not be fully priced at the time of tender e.g. specialist subcontracts; and J the application of a pain and gain mechanism in target contracts.

 The application of the aforementioned terms and conditions of a contract, although changing the total of the prices and the time for completion at the start of a contract, does not constitute an amendment to the contract.
 Amounts due in terms of the contract nevertheless need to be funded, and the consequences of late delivery need to be accommodated.
-As is the case with the National Treasury GCC, an amendment to the contract e.g. change in or expansion of the scope of the contract.
+As is the case with the National Treasury GCC, an amendment to the contract is required to increase the prices for reasons not provided for in the contract e.g. change in or expansion of the scope of the contract.
 Such an amendment is required to be in writing.